vcync/modv.vcync.gl/docs/v3/guide/audioReactivity.md

 A Virtual Audio Device allows a user to capture audio from their system and use it as an input in an application.
 This is useful to route applications such as Spotify or SoundCloud into modV.

+#### macOS

+Soundflower is open source and a free virtual audio device which can route audio between applications, download that [here](https://github.com/mattingalls/Soundflower/releases/).

+- Set the system audio to route through SoundFlower:
+  - 1. Open "Audio MIDI Setup" in `/Applications/Utilities/`
+    2. Create a new "Multi-Output Device" with the `+` button in the bottom left
+    3. Add "Soundflower 2ch" and any other device you'd like audio to output to (such as "Built-in Output" to listen to the audio)
+    4. Select your new Multi-Output Device in "System Preferences > Sound" to be the output

 #### Windows

 VB Cable is a free virtual audio device which can route audio between applications, download that [here](https://vb-audio.com/Cable/index.htm).